 From Lymm came Dr. William Brigham who attempted to found a mission there.
 After 1850, Cheshire was in the new diocese of Shrewsbury but the priest at Woolston had faculties there and, after saying his own Mass he was rowed across the Mersey to duplicate for the Lymm congregation.
 The venture died with Dr. Brigham and it was not until 1905 that Lymm became a Mass centre again.
 In the 1970's there were people who remembered the Cheshire Catholics of the late 19th century, not only crossing the river by boat for Sunday Mass at St. Peter's, but on fine summer evenings coming for Benediction too.

 Between 1909 and 1912 the church was re-benched and marbled, with new Stations of the Cross and decorative mosaics being erected.
-A new high altar in Italian marble and a new Lady altar was installed in 1947.
-Time was when St. Peter's was a secluded building on the bend of a country lane and made picturesque by a row of soaring poplars at the west end.
-But the advance of suburbs has surrounded it with many new houses.
+The mosaics were donated by families or individual parishioners as were the larger pictures and two of the smaller ones.
+The mosaic of the apostles in the fishing boat however, was added in 1947 at the same time as the completion of the sanctuary, the installation of a new high altar in Italian marble, and a new lady altar installation.
 On account of dampness the original soft red brick exterior walls were refaced with a sturdy white dressing in 1974.

-From a population of one hundred and eighty six in the days of Mr' Statham and Bishop Briggs, St. Peter's now numbered over thirteen hundred parishioners.
+From a population of one hundred and eighty six in the days of Mr Statham and Bishop Briggs, St. Peter's numbered over thirteen hundred parishioners in 1985.

 In 1975 St. Michael’s in Rixton was suppressed, and its title added to that of St. Peter's Woolston.
 St. Peter and St. Michael's was born!
 Abbot Marsh's chapel was sold and converted into a private household.